Magform/articleAnalyzer/src/site/markdown/classes.md

 - printToFile: prints the given [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) object to a file.
 At every call of this method, the writing of the file is appended to the rest of the content that was saved before.
 - print with an [Article](#article) object as a parameter: prints the given [Article](#article) object to JSON format
 - print with a [Library](#library) object as a parameter: prints the [Article](#article) contained in the given [Library](#library) object to JSON format
-- print with a [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object with key-value pairs of type String-Integer as a parameter: prints each key-value pair of the given [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object
+- print with a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object with key-value pairs of type String-Integer as a parameter: prints each key-value pair of the given [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object
 - check: checks if the given path is valid.
 If the file already exists, the method deletes it and creates a new one.
 It throws an [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception if the given path is ""
 - All the overloaded print methods throw a [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception is thrown if there are errors during the writing of the file when the printing to a file is enabled

 ## Elaborator
-The Elaborator class elaborates the [Article](#article) objects contained in a [Library](#library) object and for each article retrieves the words, from its title and body, and their occurrences (counted once in each article) and save them in a [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object.
+The Elaborator class elaborates the [Article](#article) objects contained in a [Library](#library) object and for each article retrieves the words, from its title and body, and their occurrences, counted once in each article, and save them in a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object.

 Each Elaborator object created is composed of:

+- words: a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/java.util.LinkedHashMap.html) object where to save the words and their occurrences
+- library: a [Library](#library) object which contains the [Article](#article) objects

+The Elaborator class provides:

+- constructor with a [Library](#library) object: initializes the [Library](#library) with the respective given object and create an empty [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object
+- analyze: retrieves from the Library object the articles words, from its title and body, and their occurrences, counted once in each article, and save them in the [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object
+- orderMap: orders the [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object basing on which word contains more occurrences
+- getWords: returns the [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object which contains the words and their occurrences
+- getWords with an array of [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) objects as a parameter: returns a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object which contains the words which are not included in the given array of [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) objects and their occurrences
+- getWords with an int as a parameter: returns a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object which contains the given number of words and their occurrences
+- getWords with an array of [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) objects and an int as parameters: returns a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object which contains the given number of words which are not included in the given array of [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) objects
+- getNthEntry: returns the given entry of the given [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object